chenphilo/philoidea/笔记_贝叶斯认识论的基础_Titelbaum/Part 2.md

 $$cr_{j}(H) = cr_{i}(H|E)$$

 作者使用的概念区分：
-- **conditional credence**: a genuine mental state, manifested by the agent in various ways at $t_i$ (what she’ll say in conversation, what sorts ofbets she'll accept, etc.) beyond just her dispositions to update.
+- **conditional credence**: a genuine mental state, manifested by the agent in various ways at $t_i$ (what she’ll say in conversation, what sorts of bets she'll accept, etc.) beyond just her dispositions to update.
 - **Conditionalization**: a **normative constraint relating** the agent's unconditional credences at a later time to her conditional credences earlier on.

 ### Evidence and certainty